PanicStation.org

 Scope note

-These are first steps to stabilize and prevent mistakes.
-If the situation becomes formal (a performance plan, discipline, harassment investigation, or discrimination claim), later steps may require specialized HR, union, or legal support.
+These are first steps only.
+If the situation becomes a formal performance plan, discipline, discrimination complaint, harassment investigation, retaliation concern, or union matter, later decisions may need specialist HR, union, or legal support.

 Important note